QiiLin/project-team-pepega-/README.md

 ## Description of the web application

 - This web application is used for in-browser video editing, and allows users to upload and download the edited video.
 Note: We are thinking about adding the idea of user account to this platform and allowing users to share their video with others.
+- Note: The node_modules is included here to overwrite a source file from the node-fluent-ffmpeg.
+This is needed to avoid error from node-fluent-ffmpeg.
+This bug is already being reported on the issue section of node-fluent-ffmpeg, but still haven't been merge into master.

 ## Description of the key features that will be completed by the Beta version